NCSU-Libraries/visualization_templates/README.md

-# Hunt Video Wall HTML Templates
+# Hunt Video Wall Templates

 There are four large video walls built into the public spaces around the Hunt Library.
 These displays make Hunt a storytelling building, integrating architecture and digital media to facilitate exciting new forms of communication.
 We curate a program of content for the video walls that is focused on demonstrating NC State's impact.

-These HTML templates are part of a Producer's Toolkit to help you design large-scale web content for these displays.
+These templates are part of a Producer's Toolkit to help you design large-scale web content for these displays.
 See the NCSU Libraries [video walls webpage](http://www.lib.ncsu.edu/videowalls) for more information.

 You are encouraged to contact us before you begin production work.
 All content submissions are subject to the editorial review of NCSU Libraries.
 Email group-videowalls@ncsu.edu with any questions.

+## The Templates

+The templates are organized by wall.
+Once you identify the wall your project is destined for, you can navigate to that directory and select the kind of template you would like.
+Currently HTML/CSS templates are available.
+Photoshop templates are coming soon.

+The `wall_websockets` directory includes an application template that allows you to quickly get started creating an application to allow you to communicate between a remote control Web page and the Art Wall.

+TODO: Write more here.

 ## Web development tips